Everest Base Camp

 Weather and Temperature in EBC

-Winter (December – February) is the cold month, so trekking during these months is the most challenging, and I recommend hot trekking gear.
-The temperature is hard, but the view is still good to see.
+Winter (December – February) is cold, so trekking during these months is the most challenging.
+I recommend hot trekking gear.
+The temperature is high, but the view is still good.
 Spring is warmer than autumn, but both seasons are perfect for Everest base camp treks.
 Summer is warm, but the weather is unclear and will be rainy.

 Minimum Temperature of 12 Months (In Average):